The Swarm Intelligence Freeway-Urban Trajectories (SWIFTraj) Dataset -- Part I: Dataset Description and Applications: Experiment description

 Due to the presence of overpass bridges within the data collection area, the mainline roadway experiences partial occlusions, leading to intermittent losses in vehicle tracking and fragmented trajectories.
 To ensure trajectory continuity along the roadway, the missing trajectory segments within these bridge-occluded regions must be reconstructed.
 Trajectory reconstruction is formulated as a two-step problem: (1) matching vehicles before and after the occlusion, and (2) generating trajectories within the occluded region for the matched vehicles.
 We adopt a hybrid macro–micro framework to reconstruct the missing trajectories, such that the reconstructed trajectories are consistent with both macroscopic speed estimates derived from traffic-wave propagation and microscopic kinematic constraints of individual vehicle motion.

 After trajectory reconstruction, continuous vehicle trajectories are obtained within each individual video.
 To further achieve continuity across multiple videos, trajectory stitching is performed to associate trajectories observed by adjacent UAVs within overlapping regions.
 The objective is to merge trajectory fragments belonging to the same vehicle across different UAV views, thereby resolving discontinuities caused by limited camera coverage and ensuring spatiotemporal consistency.
 The overall trajectory stitching pipeline, illustrated in Figure~\ref{fig:stitch}, consists of four main steps: spatial transformation, time alignment, vehicle matching, and trajectory fusion.
-Trajectories from different UAV coordinate systems are first projected into a unified spatial reference frame, followed by time alignment to correct temporal offsets between videos.
-Vehicle matching is then conducted using the Hungarian algorithm based on the aligned trajectories, and matched segments are finally fused into continuous trajectories across multiple UAVs.
-Further methodological details are provided in the companion paper.
+Specifically, a graph is constructed to represent the UAV layout, where each video is treated as a node and edges are defined based on overlapping neighboring views.
+This graph structure enables systematic trajectory stitching under irregular UAV spatial distributions.
+Trajectories from different UAV coordinate systems are first transformed into a unified spatial reference frame.
+Temporal offsets between adjacent videos are then estimated through trajectory matching cost minimization and corrected to ensure temporal consistency.
+Based on the aligned trajectories in overlapping regions, cross-video vehicle association is performed using the Hungarian algorithm.
+Finally, matched trajectory fragments are fused to generate continuous trajectories across multiple UAV views while maintaining temporal vehicle ID consistency.
+More detailed algorithmic derivations and implementation details are provided in the companion paper.